Masterjoona/my-twitter-likes/README.md

 > [!TIP]
 > To get around 15k likes took me around 4 minutes

+## why like this

+cors

+proxy? i dont want to people give me their auth tokens and stuff obviously

 ## notes

 - you can't see media of quoted tweets since their data is not in the response